-Funding contract start and end date for vehicles purchased with California State-funding if the vehicle is to be excluded during the funding contract period as specified by the funding program; and
+Funding contract start and end date for vehicles purchased with California State-funding if the vehicle is to be excluded during the funding contract period as specified by the funding program;

-Identify whether the vehicle has a heavy front axle.
+Identify whether the vehicle has a heavy front axle;

+ZEV Purchase Reporting.
+Fleet owners utilizing the Model Year Schedule specified in section 2015.1 that are replacing a vehicle pursuant to the ZEV Purchase Exemption specified in section 2015.3(e) must identify which vehicle is being replaced pursuant to the minimum useful life limitations specified in section 2015.1(c)(5); and

+Identify whether the vehicle is replacing another vehicle that was in an accident and is non-repairable, if applicable.

 Corporate Joint Compliance Reporting.
-If an entity chooses to comply jointly per section 2015(h), each individual subsidiary or joint venture must report separately, and include the CARB-issued ID number of the primary controlling corporate parent, joint venture business, or designated primary entity.
+If an entity chooses to comply jointly as specified in section 2015(h), each individual subsidiary or joint venture must report separately, and include the CARB-issued ID number of the primary controlling corporate parent, joint venture business, or designated primary entity.

 Changes to an Existing Fleet.
-Fleet owners must comply with the following reporting requirements when adding or removing vehicles:
+Fleet owners must comply with the following reporting requirements when adding or removing vehicles from the California fleet:

 Vehicles added to the California fleet must be reported within 30 calendar days of being added to the fleet;